 The by-laws of the World Lottery Association are available in all four official languages of the association.
-The latest version of the by-laws was adopted at the General Meeting in Rome, Italy, November 5, 2014.
+The latest version of the by-laws was adopted at the General Meeting in Singapore, November 9, 2016.

 WORLD LOTTERY ASSOCIATION BY-LAWS

 As adopted at the General Meeting in Singapore, November 9, 2016.